 The Graduate Design projects course meets formally once per week, and is geared towards teams of students completing an industry-sponsored design project.
 In Graduate Design, the teams, composed of 3-4 students, have access to funds from the sponsoring company, and meet regularly with a mentor from the sponsoring company and a faculty advisor.
 Teams are tasked with delivering a near turn-key product at the end of the 9 month project.

-You can enroll in the ME Design Track or through the Design Pathway option in all ME Tracks.
+You can complete the three-semester course sequence if you are admitted to the ME Design Track, or through the Design Pathway option available in all ME Tracks.
 The Design Pathway allows you to complete the three course sequence as enrichment/elective credits in the other ME Tracks.

 University of Colorado Boulder